 1. How the duplicate content is discovered

-Google can, for most content, rely on its algorithm 100% as the code is easily comparable, this is why you rarely hear of people reporting duplicate website content to Google (it’s just not necessary).
+Google can, for most content, rely on its algorithm 100% as the code is easily comparable.
+This is why you rarely hear of people reporting duplicate website content to Google (it’s just not necessary).
+To learn more about how Google ranks websites here.
 On YouTube however, things get a bit trickier.
 Since the algorithm still isn’t smart enough and isn’t able to actually see the visual content, different criteria need to be used for comparison.
 The algorithm has to compare the size, the format the video was uploaded in, frame rate, audio waveform, type of encoding etc. This is why YouTube relies more on users reporting channels and flagging the content as duplicate manually.

 2. What are the consequences of being flagged for duplicate content